fidelityenergy/Energy-Data-Formats/Formats/Commission/Commission.md

   "type": "energytype, e.g. gas",
   "reference": "[mpan/mprn/other meter reference]", "site": "site address or reference",
-  "contract": "contract number or reference", "commission": 1234.56,
+  "account": "account reference (optional)", "contract": "contract number or reference", "commission": 1234.56,
   "notes": "narrative text, e.g. description of reason for payment/clawback" }
 ```
 The `type` field denotes the type of energy/service being billed.
 Recommended values: `gas`, `electricity`, `water` etc.

 The `commission` field should exclude VAT and can be either positive (payment to the broker) or negative (clawback or correction).
 The `site` field should be
 either the site address or a site reference.
 The currency of the detail row is specified in the header.

+The `reference` field should be MPRN (gas), MPAN second line (electricity).

+The `startDate` field is very useful when relating a payment to particular contract: it's possible when a contract is renewed to have payments relating to both the previous contract (e.g. reconciliation of usage) and the new contract (inital payment) for the same meter in the same file.
+Having a start date will help brokers determine which contract a payment relates to.

 The `notes` field is optional but it would be good practice to provide some context to the payment.
 Some examples:
  - "Upfront-payment 80%"